QualiTorque/qualitorque.github.io/docs/blueprint-designer-guide/blueprints.md

         path: github.com/organization/repository.git//folder1/folder2
 ```

-__2) location based on a repository (blueprints or assets) onboarded to Torque__: The name of the repository should be provided under the 'store' field, while the IaC code folder location should be specified under the path field.
+__2. Location based on a repository (blueprints or assets) onboarded to Torque__:

+The name of the repository should be provided under the 'store' field, while the IaC code folder location should be specified under the path field.
 In the below example, nginx helm chart resides in the 'nginx' folder within a repository onboarded to Torque with the name 'web_servers'.

 ```yaml
 grains: